 Healthy Low-Carb Sweeteners

 Unfortunately, I also don’t do well with most low-carb or zero-carb sweeteners.
 Many of us with small intestinal bacterial overgrowth (SIBO), cannot digest typical low-carb sweeteners like erythritol.
 That’s why I stick to using small amounts of natural sweeteners in my recipes.
-I also use pure stevia which is easy for me to digest.
+I also use pure stevia which is very easy for me to digest.
+Be careful though!
+Many products that claim to be made of monk fruit and stevia are typically comprised of erythritol.
+For more information on that, you’ll want to read my post called, What’s the Best Sweetener for the Keto Diet?

 Your Sweetener of Choice